 Under the regulation, micro-generators receive credits for the electricity they produce but do not consume.
 Micro-generators are paid for the electricity they export to the grid at the same rate they pay to import electricity from the grid.
 For example: If a customer is paying 6.30 cent/kWh for electricity imported from the grid, they will then be paid 6.30 cent/kWh for any electricity they export back to the grid.

-In partnership with Utility Network and Partners Inc. (UTILITYnet), and Green Alberta Energy, Park Power and a number of other Energy Marketers in Alberta are able to offer their solar PV micro-generation customers a 1.0 cent cent/kWh premium on electricity exported back to the grid through the Light Up Alberta Program.
+In partnership with Utility Network and Partners Inc. (UTILITYnet), and Green Alberta Energy, Park Power and a number of other Energy Marketers in Alberta are offering the opportunity for Solar PV MicroGenerators to join our SOLAR CLUB Loyalty program.

-“The Light Up Alberta program can help solar customers increase the earning potential of their solar system,” said Kasawski.
-“The fact that we offer a premium means that a customer with a solar system can earn micro-generation credits paid at a higher rate than they are paying to draw electricity from the grid.”
+“The Solar Club Loyalty program can help solar customers increase the earning potential of their solar system,” said Kasawski.
+“The fact that we offer a High Export Rate means that a customer with a solar system can earn more from their system in the high production months.”

 When should Albertans start to think about investing in solar?
 Now is the time, according Kasawski.